Rates, discounts and monetary transactions

 The processing time of the file is more than eight weeks.

-Our experience shows that with a longer lead time, more time must be spent on the file
+Our experience shows that with a longer process time, more time has to be spent on the file.

 200

-The shareholder register has not been fully updated or the shareholder register is missing and the register needs to be updated or a new register needs to be created.
+The shareholder’s register is not complete/updated or the shareholder’s register is lost and the register needs to be updated or a new register needs to be created.

 150

-At the request of you and/or your accountant, tax advisor, lawyer, or other advisor, a deed or settlement statement must be amended after it has already been sent (this also includes amending the deed in connection with the fact that - contrary to previously communicated - a party does not appear at the passing of the deed or vice versa).
+At the request of you and/or your accountant, tax advisor, lawyer or other advisor, a deed or a bill of settlement must be amended after it has already been sent (this also includes amending the deed in connection with the fact that - contrary to previously communicated - a party does not appear at the execution of the deed or vice versa).

-Due to other reasonably unforeseen circumstances, we are forced to carry out additional work.
+Due to other reasonably unforeseen circumstances, we are forced to carry out additional services.

-All amounts, rates and fees are exclusive of disbursements and 21% sales tax, unless expressly stated otherwise.
+All amounts, rates and fees are, unless explicitly stated otherwise, exclusive of disbursements and 21% VAT.

-We will specify the advances and sales tax for you in the invoice and, if possible, already in the quotation.
+We specify the disbursements and VAT for you in the invoice and, if possible, already in the quotation.

-Registration of purchase agreement in public registers ("Vormerkung").
+Registration purchase agreement in public registers ("Vormerkung").
 Purchaser

 199